gajananan/integrity-shield-testscenario/03_policy-scenarios/05_CREATE_STABLE_POLICY_WITH_SIGN.md

 [WebConsle-HUB]

 1. Connect to ACM Hub Cluster WebConsole and go to polices page.
-2. Search for `policy-certificate`  in Find Policies.
-3. Click  `policy-certificate`  policy.
+2. Search for `policy-certificate`  in Find Policies and Click  `policy-certificate`  policy.
 4. Check if  `policy-certificate` is in compliant state (Cluster violation -> green) as show below.

   ![Policy Certificate](../images/policy-certificate-compliant.PNG)